-The Salomon X Ultra II GTX is an excellent trekking shoe that offers great performance and comes for a little lower price than the above reviewed La Sportiva and Zamberlan shoes.
-The Salomon X Ultra II GTX features an upper made of abrasion-resistant nylon with Gore-Tex lining.
-Therefore, it provides good breathability and water-resistance.
+The Salomon X Ultra II GTX trekking shoes feature uppers made of abrasion-resistant nylon with Gore-Tex lining.
+Therefore, they provide good breathability and water resistance.
 The tongue is connected to the upper so that it prevents dirt from entering the shoe.
-The shoe’s toe area is protected with a rigid rubber-like material which efficiently keeps your toes safe while hiking on rougher terrain.
-The shoe offers good stability, cushioning and comfort with the 3D Advanced Chassis – which consists of multiple carefully designed elements that come between your foot and the outsole.
-The Contagrip outsole is made of high-density and low-density elements, so that areas that are more prone to wear out (like the heel and toe area) are composed of durable high-density materials, while the less exposed areas are made of low-density materials in order to reduce the weight.
-In addition to that the shoe also features the QuickLace technology – a minimalistic lace system which can be tightened by a single pull.
-The Salomon X Ultra II GTX is best for those who want a great-performing trekking shoe for a reasonable price.
+The toe area is protected with a rigid rubber-like material that efficiently keeps your toes safe while hiking on rougher terrain.
+The Salomon X Ultra II GTX trekking shoes also offer good stability and cushioning because they have the 3D Advanced Chassis – which consists of multiple carefully designed elements that come between your foot and the outsole.
+The Contagrip outsole is made of high-density and low-density elements, so areas more prone to wear and tear (like the heel and toe area) are made of durable high-density materials, while the less exposed areas are made of low-density materials to reduce the overall weight.
+In addition to that, the Salomon shoes also feature QuickLace technology; a minimalistic lace system which can be tightened by a single pull.
+The Salomon X Ultra II GTX trekking shoes are best for those who want a pair of great-performing trekking shoes for a reasonable price.

 - Everyday use

-The Lowa Renegade II GTX Lo is an extremely robust and durable trekking shoe.
-It has an upper made of nubuck leather with Gore-Tex lining and thus it offers great protection – not only against weather, but also against abrasion and tearing.
-As the upper is more rigid, this trekking shoe offers better stability and durability than those equipped with synthetic uppers.
-In addition to the high-quality upper, the shoe features a Climate Control footbed, Vibram Renovo outsole and DuraPU midsole with Monowrap frame.
-The climate control footbed wicks moisture away from the foot and provides decent breathability.
-However, keep in mind that the other shoes in this review are more breathable as they are equipped with synthetic uppers (mesh fabric).
-The Vibram Renovo sole provides great traction on various terrains while the DuraPU midsole gives efficient cushioning and stability.
-All in all, the Lowa Renegade II GTX Lo is an amazing trekking shoe as it is very light in spite of its heavier polyurethane midsole and durable upper made of nubuck leather.
+The Lowa Renegade III GTX Lo trekking shoes are very robust and durable.
+They feature uppers made of nubuck leather with Gore-Tex lining and thus they offer great protection – not only against weather, but also against abrasion and tearing.
+In addition to the high-quality upper, the Lowa Renegade shoe features a Climate Control footbed, Lowa Vialta III outsole and DuraPU midsole with Monowrap frame.
+The Climate Control footbed wicks moisture away from the foot and provides good breathability.
+Nevertheless, keep in mind that trekking shoes with synthetic uppers (mesh fabric) by default offer better breathability than leather uppers – for example the Salomon X Ultra II GTX above.
+The Lowa Vialta III outsole provides great traction on different terrain types while the DuraPU midsole gives efficient cushioning and stability.
+All in all, the Lowa Renegade II GTX Lo are amazing trekking shoes as they are super lightweight despite using heavier polyurethane midsoles and durable nubuck leather uppers.

 - Everyday use

-The Merrell Moab is a superlight trekking shoe (it weighs merely 680 g) and thus best for easy and relatively flat trails.
-The shoe is equipped with an upper made of a synthetic material that is reinforced with leather overlays for increased durability.
-The lining underneath the upper is equipped with a M-Select Dry PU coating which prevents water from entering the boot while still offering some breathability.
-This combination doesn’t provide as good breathability and moisture-management as for example Gore-Tex, but on the other hand the Merrell Moab Waterproof is also the least expensive hiking shoe in this review.
-The shoe is equipped with a Vibram sole that performs well on flat trails but lacks traction on steeper slopes as it is equipped with relatively shallow lugs.
-In addition to that it is also very flexible and thus not suitable for rocky terrain.
-The Merrell Moab Waterproof is a great trekking shoe for the price and we would recommend it to those who want to stick to easy and flat trails.
+The Merrell Moab 2 Waterproof trekking shoes are best for easy and flat trails.
+These trekking shoes feature synthetic uppers, reinforced with leather overlays for better durability.
+The lining underneath the upper is equipped with M-Select Dry PU coating which prevents water from entering the shoe.
+The M-Select Dry doesn’t provide as good breathability and moisture-management as for example Gore-Tex, but on the other hand the Merrell Moab Waterproof 2 trekking shoes are also the least expensive trekking shoes in this review.
+They are equipped with Vibram soles which perform well on flat trails but lack traction on steeper slopes because they have relatively shallow lugs.
+The Merrell Moab Waterproof trekking shoes are a great option for those who want to stick to relatively flat trails or have a tight budget.

 3. The most attractive product in the review